ankit-gubrani/aem-recommendation-engine/README.md

 It performs the consine similarity on features extracted from data collected from JCR based on properties provided as configuration.

+## Further Details
+Further details can be found here: [a AEM Recommendation Generator](https://www.codebrains.co.in/recommendation-engine)

+Follow this link to go over the [a overall approach](https://www.codebrains.co.in/recommendation-engine) used for implementing AEM Recommendation Generator.

 ## Configuring Recommendation Engine

 * Add a new osgi configuration for factory config named "**AEM Recommendation Engine Configuration Factory**" with following properties for each Recommendation Engine: